ldutoit/2020-spring-school-GBS/sessions/denovo_assembly.md

       • We used a few basic options of sbatch, including time, memory, job names and output log file.
 In reality, there are many, many, more options.
 Have a quick look at `sbatch --help` out of interest.
 NeSI also has its own handy guide on how to submit a job [here](https://support.nesi.org.nz/hc/en-gb/articles/360000684396-Submitting-your-first-job).

-      • Once your job is no longer listed in `squeue` is empty, it has finished and what would have printed to your screen is into denovo.out.
-That should take about 1h to run, so in the meantime, sit back and relax, we'll get back to this after lunch!
+      • Once your job is no longer listed in `squeue` is empty, it has finished and what would have printed to your screen has instead printed into denovo.log.
+Your job should take about 1 hour to run, so in the meantime, sit back and relax, we'll get back to this after lunch!

 ## Analysing the data from our collaborative optimisation

 Examine the Stacks log and output files when execution is complete.
-You should find all this info in `denovo.log`
+You should find all this info in `output_denovo/denovo_map.log`

    • After processing all the individual samples through ustacks and before creating the catalog with cstacks, denovo_map.pl will print a [table containing the depth of coverage](http://catchenlab.life.illinois.edu/stacks/manual/#cov) of each sample.
-Find this table in the log, what were the depths of coverage?
+Find this table in `output_denovo/denovo_map.log`: what were the depths of coverage?

-   • Examine the output of the populations program in the file denovo.log inside your `output_denovo` folder. (*hint*: use the `less` command).
+   • Examine the output of the populations program in the file populations.log inside your `output_denovo` folder (*hint*: use the `less` command).

    • How many loci were identified?